Skip to content

 Ensure your choices align with the type of cleaning solution you’ll use, whether for soft washing delicate surfaces or blasting grime from tough spots.

-If you’re starting a power washing business with a smaller rig, get a truck or a van for getting to job sites.
+If you’re starting a power washing business with a smaller rig, get a truck or a van for moving your equipment to job sites.
 You may also want a trailer if you have several large items to transport.

 My first trailer build was around $20,000, which at the beginning I financed it.
 I don’t think there’s anything wrong with that to get started.